Teaching Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for teaching jobs in Connecticut?

 The H-1B is the most common visa for postsecondary and specialty K-12 teaching roles that require a relevant bachelor's degree or higher.
 The J-1 visa is also widely used, particularly through exchange visitor programs that place teachers in public schools.
-Some roles at private institutions may qualify under O-1 for educators with distinguished records.
-TN classification covers certain teaching roles for Canadian and Mexican nationals.
+Some roles at private institutions may qualify under O-1 visa for educators with distinguished records.
+TN visa classification covers certain teaching roles for Canadian and Mexican nationals.

 How to find teaching visa sponsorship jobs in Connecticut?